odhondt/tweemap/README.md

 **Limitation:** due to the rate restriction imposed by twitter's api, only up to 3000 contacts can be displayed in this version.

-**WARNING** use at your own risk.
-This version is not the final one, there are still some small bugs to fix.

 * dependecies:
   * tweepy
   * pandas